What does an in-house legal team do?

 What will I be doing?

-As an in-house lawyer, you primarily deal with the legal matters of your company.
+As an in-house lawyer, you primarily deal with the legal matters of your company, or group of companies to which your employer belongs.
 Your overall objective is to give legal advice to your employer, which is part of the wider business strategy of helping the company grow.

 This may involve reviewing whether the firm is compliant with ethical and regulatory standards.
 In addition to doing this, in-house solicitors also investigate how the company can effectively manage legal risk and cut corners within the boundaries of law.
 This in turn enables the company to increase its efficiency legally.